 Congratulations — you have reached the freedom of semi-retirement!

-Why do I say “semi” instead of “full” retirement?
+Why “semi” instead of “full” retirement?

-Also, it’s better for your physical and mental well-being to keep working, in the spirit of true service to your clients, customers, mentees, and your calling.
+Plus, it’s better for your physical and mental well-being to keep working, in the spirit of true service to your clients, customers, mentees, and your calling.